ExpanseVR/gin-auth-kit/tasks/oauth-tasks.md

 - [x] Define `SessionExchangeService` interface in interfaces.go
 - [x] Define `BFFAuthMiddleware` interface in interfaces.go

+**Note**: The `OAuthService`, `SessionExchangeService`, and `BFFAuthMiddleware` interfaces were later removed in favor of concrete structs (`OAuthService`, `JWTExchangeService`, `BFFAuthMiddleware`) for cleaner API design, following Go best practices of not designing with interfaces when users don't implement them.

 ### 1.5 Update Existing Files

 - [x] Update `interfaces.go` to include OAuth interfaces